Dick Bielski: Baltimore Colts

 In 1962, Bielski played as a placekicker and backup tight end.
 In 1963, he retired at the end of the season.
 In a nine-year career he had 107 receptions for 1,305 yards, 229 rushing yards and 12 touchdowns.
 He also kicked 58 extra points and 26 field goals.

 Coaching career

 In 1964, he was hired by the Baltimore Colts as the wide receivers coach under head coach Don Shula.
 In 1973, he was named the wide receivers coach with the Washington Redskins.
 In 1977, he returned as the wide receivers coach for the Baltimore Colts.
 In 1983, he was hired as the offensive coordinator for the Washington Federals in the United States Football League.
 In 1984, he was the team's head coach for the final 17 games of the season, going 3–14.

+Personal life and death

+Bielski married his high school sweetheart, Jo Bielski.
+They had been married 66 years at the time of her death in 2018.

+Bielski lived in Ruxton, Maryland near his four children, Debbie, Ricky, Randy, and Jody, and lived with his granddaughter Niccole, her husband Spencer Dreiling and their son Mason.

+Dick Bielski died on October 15, 2023, at the age of 91.